msaraiva/atom-elixir/README.md

 ### Updating

-If you're updating from v0.1.4 to v0.2.0, you will need to restart Atom or hit `ctrl-option-cmd-l`.
+If you're updating from v0.1.4 to v0.2.0 or above, you will need to restart Atom or hit `ctrl-option-cmd-l`.

 ### Features